bondchris/shower-analysis/README.md

 ## Overview

-This project provides a suite of scripts to validate, sync, inspect, and clean scan artifacts from various environments:
+This project provides a suite of scripts to validate, sync, inspect, clean, and filter scan artifacts from various environments:

 - Lowe's Staging
 - Lowe's Production
 - Bond Production
 - Bond Demo

-It identifies data integrity issues, generates visual reports, and maintains a clean local dataset.
+It identifies data integrity issues, generates visual reports, classifies video content using AI, and maintains a clean local dataset.

 ## Prerequisites